joshuahudelson/statfeed/README.md

 I added this line to make things slightly different to test git.

+And this line just to make sure that I could use the pull commend.

 The first inlet receives an audio signal.
 To run the external in its standard, probabilistic mode, connect it to a noise~ object.